-Started in 2021 with funding from the Ministry of Education, the goal of the project is to identify and/or develop BC-specific resources aligned with BC’s K-12 curriculum that improve the representation of racialized communities and promote a more comprehensive understanding of anti-racism, human rights, and diverse cultural experiences, histories, and contributions.
+Started in 2021 with funding from the Ministry of Education and Child Care, the goal of the project is to identify and/or develop BC-specific resources aligned with BC’s K-12 curriculum that improve the representation of racialized communities and promote a more comprehensive understanding of anti-racism, human rights, and diverse cultural experiences, histories, and contributions.

 The project is led by an Advisory Committee that includes stakeholders from a variety of groups representing diverse communities within BC with a particular interest or connection to K-12 education.
 The Anti-Racism Learning Resource Advisory Committee includes: